astropy/SPISEA/docs/evo_models.rst

 ``<SPISEA_MODELS>/evolution``).
 Each evolution model class has a required model grid version assigned to it.
-If your evolution model grid does not match the minimum version required by your desired evolution model, a ``ModelMismatch`` exception will be raised.
+If your evolution model grid does not match or exceed the minimum version required by your desired evolution model, a ``ModelMismatch`` exception will be raised.